 Whether you arrive to Amsterdam with or without plan, our staff is ready to help at any moment 24-hours a day.
 We know all the ins and outs, the do's and don't and all the must-see attraction in and around the city.
 Your time is valuable and we are happy to help you to get the most out of your trip.

-Wake up each morning with a delicious breakfast buffet in the lounge and plan your day at leisure.
+Wake up each morning and plan your day in our beautiful lobby.
 Weather permitting, the garden terrace is a lovely place to sit out and enjoy the sun.
 In the evenings you can unwind at the bar with a drink and a chat.
 Decide to explore the vibrant nightlife on Leidseplein, just a 5-minute walk away, or turn in and have a great night’s rest in your homely room.

 Location and surrounding

 Hotel Alexander is situated in two charming 19th century houses on a quiet residential street called the Vondelstraat.
 Located in the museum district, our hotel is just a short walk away from all the main sights in Amsterdam.